 Product-market fit is not just a milestone; it’s the foundation upon which sustainable growth and investor trust are built.
 By prioritizing PMF, startups can position themselves for long-term success while minimizing risks associated with unmet market needs.

-Achieving product-market fit (PMF) requires more than just enthusiasm for your product; it demands a solid foundation.
-Before diving into PMF evaluation, two critical elements must be in place: a clear value proposition and a functional minimum viable product (MVP).
-Skipping these steps can lead to premature conclusions that misrepresent true market demand.
+Before diving into product-market fit (PMF) evaluation, two critical elements must be in place: a clear value proposition and a functional minimum viable product (MVP).
+If you skip these steps, you may reach premature conclusions that misrepresent true market demand.

 Key Metrics and Indicators to Validate Product-Market Fit